247sathish/AndroidPreparation/README.md

 An init block in Kotlin is a block of code that is executed when an instance of a class is created.

-The init block is used to initialize the state of an object, perform some setup, or run some logic when an object is created.
+The init block is used to `initialize the state of an object`, perform some setup, or run some logic `when an object is created`.

 In Kotlin, you can have multiple init blocks in a class and they are executed in the order in which they appear.